bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/companion-computer.md

 # Companion Computer

 Companion Computers are usually small single board computers (SBCs) which can be connected to an autopilot board and communicate using the [MAVLink protocol](https://ardupilot.org/dev/docs/mavlink-basics.html).
-A Companion Computer will take in MAVLink telemetry from the autopilot and can route or process the telemetry data.
+A Companion Computer will take in MAVLink telemetry from the [autopilot](/introduction/hardware-options/required-hardware/autopilot.md) and can route or process the telemetry data.

 The Companion Computer has two major functions within the ArduSub control system:

 * Streaming HD video to the surface computer
-* Relaying communications between the autopilot and the Surface Computer via Ethernet communications
+* Relaying communications between the autopilot and the [Topside Computer](/introduction/hardware-options/required-hardware/topside-computer.md) via Ethernet communications

-The Companion Computer must be running the [Companion Computer Software]() to function correctly with ArduSub.
+The Companion Computer must be running the [ArduSub Companion Computer Software]() to function correctly with ArduSub.

 # Supported Hardware